gdlzambiazzi/Raidiam/README.md

 e2e tests (frontend): 'npm run e2e_tests'
 Or using Cypress interface: npm run cypress:open

 **Note**: there's a bug on my local Cypress where it makes it impossible to run 2 specs together (e.g.: "article_basics.feature" and "new_article.feature" could be grouped into a single "article.feature").
 What happens: the first .visit() works fine, but the second .visit() keeps loading forever.
 I've looked online for a solution and I've tried cleaning cache and session storage between tests - with no success.
 To workaround this issue, I had separated each feature into a unique .feature file.
-This way we're having non-flaky tests.
+This way we're avoiding flaky tests.

 # **Task 3:**